-We encourage all our patients to look after their teeth because we know healthy teeth and gums are vital to our wellbeing.
-Keeping your teeth and gums healthy and disease-free has real benefits for your quality of life.
-Medical studies have found an association between oral health diseases and several serious health conditions, including heart disease.
-Oral diseases can be debilitating, unsightly and, ultimately, can cost you your teeth.
+Because we know healthy teeth and gums are vital to our wellbeing, we encourage all our patients to look after their teeth.
+There are many real benefits for your quality of life in keeping your teeth and gums disease-free and healthy.
+Medical studies have found a correlation between oral health diseases and several serious health conditions, including heart disease.
+Oral diseases can be unsightly, debilitating and, can ultimately cost you your teeth.

 For these reasons we strongly recommend you see our dental hygienists regularly.
 Everyone needs a good clean, usually every six months, but some of us need to go more often.

 Our oral health advice will include the following:

 - The right toothbrush for you, plus brushing techniques and tips

 - Flossing and interdental brushing techniques and tips

 - Types of dental hygiene products and techniques for eg. implants, bridges, dentures and braces.

 - Care for teeth after oral surgery

 What can I expect at my hygienist appointments?